utshomax/postman-docs/src/pages/docs/billing/billing.md

 Select **Modify Plan** under the plan type for your team.
 Update the number of Flow Editor and Postbot seats in **Add-on products** section, then select **Next** to confirm your changes.

+You can also manage Postbot seats from the [product access dashboard](https://go.postman.co/settings/team/products-access).
+Learn more about [managing your team's access to Postbot](/docs/administration/managing-your-team/managing-your-team/#manage-your-teams-access-to-postbot).

 ### Manage Enterprise solutions licenses

 > **[Enterprise solutions are available for Enterprise Essentials plans.](https://www.postman.com/pricing)**